vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 If you deployed a 1.1.x version of the vSphere Integrated Containers appliance, you can upgrade your existing installation to 1.2.x.
 You can also upgrade a 1.2.x appliance to a later 1.2.y update release.

-Upgrading the vSphere Integrated Containers appliance upgrades vSphere Integrated Containers Registry and vSphere Integrated Containers Management portal.

-To upgrade an older version of the appliance, you deploy a new appliance instance.
-The appliance upgrade process migrates vSphere Integrated Containers Registry and Management Portal data from the older appliance to the new appliance.
-For information about the data that migrates during upgrade, see [Data That Migrates During vSphere Integrated Containers Appliance Upgrade](upgrade_data.md).
+Upgrading the vSphere Integrated Containers appliance upgrades vSphere Integrated Containers Registry and vSphere Integrated Containers Management Portal.
+For information about the vSphere Integrated Containers Registry and Management Portal data that migrates during upgrade, see [Data That Migrates During vSphere Integrated Containers Appliance Upgrade](upgrade_data.md).

 **Prerequisites**

 - You have an older version of the vSphere Integrated Containers appliance that you need to upgrade.
+- If the previous version of vSphere Integrated Containers Registry uses local database authentication for identity management, make a record of all of the users that exist in the database.
+These users cannot migrate to the new version, so you must recreate them after the upgrade.
 - Back up the older appliance by using your usual backup tools.
 - Obtain the user name and password for the embedded vSphere Integrated Containers Registry database that runs in the older appliance.
 - Deploy the new version of the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).